Muszeb/ENQUIRE/README.md

 	-d PARAMETER, --membdeg=PARAMETER
 		minimal membership degree for gene-to-cluster association (default: 0.05), range [0-1]

-	-r PARAMETER, --round=PARAMETER
-		Should membership degrees be rounded to the first significant digit (helps the stability of the results)?
-		default: True [T,F]

 	-s PARAMETER, --setsize=PARAMETER
 		minimal gene set size (default: 2)

-	-v VARIANCE, --varthreshold=VARIANCE
-		Dimensionality reduction based on the chosen proportion of Variance observed upon PCA-transforming the inverse-log-similarity between nodes (default: 0.99. range [0-1]).
-		Set it to 1 to use untrasformed, scaled node similarities.

-	-m MESH, --meshxgs=MESH
-		How many MeSH terms which are closest to the cluster centroids should be used to describe a gene set? (default:3)

-	-p PATH, --netpathdata=PATH
-		Path to 'ENQUIRE-KNet_STRING_RefNet_Reactome_Paths.RData.gz' (required).
-		If using the ENQUIRE.sif singularity image, the default path should point to the containerized copy of the file.

 	-h, --help
 		Show this help message and exit